AnyChart/docs.anychart.com/Graphics/Events.md

 ## Stage

-Besides all mentioned, there are also events managed by stage.
+Besides all mentioned, there are also {apy:anychart.graphics.vector.Stage.EventType}events{api} managed by stage.
 There are four of them:
 - STAGE_RESIZE (stageresize) - listen to this event when you need some changes or actions done on a stage while it is being resized
 - STAGE_RENDERED (stagerendered) - listen to this event when you need some changes or actions done on a stage when it is rendered, i.e. when all images have been loaded to a stage
 - RENDER_START (renderstart) - listen to this event when you need some changes or actions done on a stage when the stage rendering process has started